Content model overview¶

 Field value validation¶

 The values entered in a Field may undergo validation, which means the system makes sure that they are correct for the chosen Field Type and can be used without a problem.

-Whether validation is performed or not depends on the settings of a particular Field Type.
-Validation cannot be turned off for a Field if its Field Type supports it.
+Validation depends on the settings of a particular Field Type.
+It cannot be turned off for a Field if its Field Type supports it.